 At an early age, the disease has a number of features:

-• toxic forms are rare;
+• toxic forms occur rarely;

 In infants, secondary toxicosis may be associated with the development of a mixed infection, that is, a combination of dysentery with a staphylococcal infection or.
 In such cases, severe toxicosis develops with a pronounced rise in temperature and a significant decrease in body weight.

-Complications of bacillary dysentery
+Complications of bacterial dysentery

 • intestinal bleeding;